ecruhling/leasepress/README.txt

 = With which services does LeasePress integrate? =

-LeasePress can currently integrate with the RENTCafe (Yardi) and Entrata APIs.
-You must have an account with one of these 2 services in order to use LeasePress.
+LeasePress can currently integrate with RENTCafe (Yardi).
+You must have an account with the service in order to use LeasePress.
 You must enable the API at the service.

 == Screenshots ==